|

 The

-their family of three daughters, the small figure to the front
+represent their family of three daughters, the small figure

-their baby boy.
-In the shield of arms under the entablature
+to the front their baby boy.
+In the shield of arms under

-the Teverey arms are reverted to in contradistinction to those
+the entablature the Teverey arms are reverted to in contradistinction

-in the adjacent mural monument to his father, John Teverey,
+to those in the adjacent mural monument to his father,

-who used those of Stapleford.
-The quartered shield shows, first
+John Teverey, who used those of Stapleford.
+The quartered

 It

-arms of Heriz, an important family in Stapleford, one of whom
+for the arms of Heriz, an important family in Stapleford,

-between the Tevereys and that family.
-The Teverey arms are impaled
+and that family.
+The Teverey arms are impaled with those

-with those of Gervase's wife, Ashby, of Quenby, viz., azure,
+of Gervase's wife, Ashby, of Quenby, viz., azure, a chevron

 There

-to be a representation of St. Luke in the village street of
+appears to be a representation of St. Luke in the village

 By